algosup/2023-2024-project-2-x86-retrogaming-team-3/documents/qualityAssurance/testPlan.md

 #### DOSBox

 DOSBox is a DOS emulator that uses the SDL library which makes DOSBox very easy to port to different platforms.
+We'll emulate the game on our computer to check, firstly, whether it can run in a real DOS environment with an x86 CPU.
 DOSBox has already been ported to many different platforms, such as Windows, BeOS, Linux, MacOS X...

 #### DOS

-The final objective of this project is to run the game with DOS on a real x86 CPU.
+DOSBox is just a DOS emulator but the real proof of the software working in a DOS environment would be to test .
 DOS is an acronym for Disk Operating System.
 It is a non-graphical command line operating system developed by Microsoft for IBM compatible computers.

+#### x86 CPU

+With this project, we want to port our game to an environment as close as possible to the original.
+That's why, rather than using a modern CPU architecture and a modern environment, we'll be using DOS and an x86 CPU.
+The x86 architecture has been introduced in 1978 with the release of the Intel 8086 microprocessor.

 ## 3. Test strategy